Building a rebranding strategy from start to finish may seem overwhelming.

 Although every brand is a blend of ideas, words, visual elements, and touch points, a solid brand is built around four key components:

 Strategy — I know this is a cursed word, invoking images of “homework”, dry research, and dull reports.
 If it helps, call it a Directional Plan because that’s what is needed.
 Based on client input, online competitive research, and customer phone interviews, the rebranding strategy assesses the strengths and weaknesses of past marketing efforts.
 If possible, you should identify opportunities for differentiation and improvement.
 A final document summarizes positioning and explains how your company is different and why customers and other key audiences should care.

 Messaging — Your messages must take your rebranding strategy one step further.
 Determine specific benefits for products, services, and the company itself.
 Each message must directly support the positioning established in your strategy.
 Developing a messaging hierarchy establishes important messaging priorities.

 How Long Will It Take to Rebrand?

-How long will creating a new rebranding strategy take?
+How long will it take to create a new rebranding strategy?
 There are no simple answers.
 But you can identify the factors that could make the process take longer.
 Here are a few areas that commonly introduce delays:

 1. The size of your organization (larger companies take longer)